Presentation of LCH in Children

 - High-risk organs include liver, spleen, and bone marrow.

-Additionally, patients may present with a single organ (single-system LCH), which may be a single site (unifocal) or involve multiple sites (multifocal); or LCH may involve multiple organs (multisystem LCH), which may involve a limited number of organs or it may be disseminated.
-Treatment decisions for patients are based upon whether high-risk or low-risk organs are involved and whether LCH presents as a single-system or multisystem disease.
+Patients may present with a single organ (single-system LCH), which may involve a single site (unifocal) or multiple sites (multifocal).
+Bone is the most common single organ site.
+Less commonly, LCH may involve multiple organs (multisystem LCH), which may involve a limited number of organs or it may be disseminated.
+Treatment decisions for patients are based upon whether high-risk or low-risk organs are involved and whether LCH presents as single-system or multisystem disease.
 Patients can have LCH of the skin, bone, lymph nodes, and pituitary in any combination and still be considered at low-risk of death, although there may be relatively high-risk for long-term consequences of the disease.Single-System Disease Presentation

 In single-system LCH, as the name implies, the disease presents with involvement of a single site or organ, including skin and nails, oral cavity, bone, lymph nodes and thymus, pituitary gland, and thyroid.Skin and nails

 - Infants: Seborrheic involvement of the scalp may be mistaken for prolonged cradle cap in infants.
-Infants may also present with brown to purplish papules over any part of their body (Hashimoto-Pritzker disease).
-Similar to that of stage 4S neuroblastoma, this manifestation may be self-limited as the lesions often disappear with no therapy during the first year of life.
-However, these patients must be watched very closely for systemic disease which may present after the initial skin lesions.[2,3] In a report of 61 neonatal cases from 1,069 patients in the Histiocyte Society database, nearly 60% had multisystem disease and 72% had risk organ involvement.
+Infants with LCH may also present with a generalized skin rash, which may mimic many other skin disorders.
+Skin LCH in infants may be limited to skin (skin-only disease) or may be part of multisystem LCH.
+In a report of 61 neonatal cases from 1,069 patients in the Histiocyte Society database, nearly 60% had multisystem disease and 72% had risk-organ involvement.

-In the mouth, presenting symptoms include gingival hypertrophy, and ulcers of the soft or hard palate, buccal mucosa, or on the tongue and lips.
-Hypermobile teeth (floating teeth) and tooth loss may occur.[7,8] Lesions of the oral cavity may precede evidence of LCH elsewhere.Bone
+In the mouth, presenting symptoms include gingival hypertrophy and ulcers of the soft or hard palate, buccal mucosa, or on the tongue and lips.
+Hypermobile teeth (floating teeth) and tooth loss usually indicate involvement of underlying bone.[6,7] Lesions of the oral cavity may precede evidence of LCH elsewhere.Bone

 LCH can occur in any bone of the body, although the hands and feet are often spared.
 Sites of LCH in children include the following: